IBM-Cloud/BigInsights-on-Apache-Hadoop/examples/OozieWorkflowSparkGroovyBluemixDeploy/README.md

       - `./gradlew Deploy` (OS X / *nix)
       - `gradlew.bat Deploy` (Windows)
    - follow the instructions in the output

+There is an issue when deploying to Bluemix as can be seen here: http://stackoverflow.com/questions/38921249/rsa-premaster-secret-error-when-using-webhdfs-from-biginsights

 ## Decomposition Instructions